SALARY TABLE 2023-RUS

 General Schedule (GS) How it Works

 Each GS grade has 10 pay steps.
-Currently, a GS-9 starts at $47,097 for step 1 and reaches $61,227 per year at step 10 (not including locality pay adjustments).
-At the GS-9 grade, each pay step adds $1,570 to the annual salary.
+Currently, a GS-9 starts at $49,028 for step 1 in the Base Rate Table and reaches $63,764 per year at step 10 (not including locality pay adjustments).
+At the GS-9 grade, each pay step adds $1,634 to the annual salary.
 Pay steps are earned based on time in service and the employee’s work performance.
 General Schedule employees are referred to as white-collar workers under the federal classification system.
 There are 53 locality pay areas.

 Locality pay adjustments basically level the playing field for all federal employees across the country in different major metropolitan areas.
 OPM is added the following Locality Pay Areas: Birmingham-Hoover-Talladega, AL; Burlington-South Burlington, VT; San Antonio-New Braunfels-Pearsall, TX; and Virginia Beach-Norfolk, VA-NC last year.
 The proposed rule also added two “Rest of U.S.” locations to the geographic definitions of two existing locality pay areas and making minor, clarifying changes to the names of two locality pay areas.
 The 53 designated locality area salaries are adjusted by comparing GS and non-Federal pay in each locality pay area, based on salary surveys conducted by the Bureau of Labor Statistics (BLS).

 The lowest adjustment to the basic rate schedule listed above is for the “Rest of the US.”
 This group includes federal employees that do not reside in one of the 55 locality rate areas.
 The highest locality rate is assigned to for the San Jose, San-Francisco-Oakland California locality area.
 You can determine what your salary would be at any location by using OPM’s salary calculator that you will find under resources on this page.